|The Frankfurt-Tipp rating:|

 |Original title:||Frozen II|

 |Direction:||Chris Buck, Jennifer Lee|

 |Running time:||Approx. 103 min.|

-After a somewhat bumpy beginning, Elsa has meanwhile gotten used to being the Queen of Arendelle.
-Her sister Anna and her boyfriend Kristoff still cuddle violently together, snowman Olaf and reindeer Sven are now best friends.
-Yes, one can safely say that life in Arendelle couldn't be more beautiful.
-But again and again a mysterious song resounds from a distance, which only Elsa seems to hear.
-She senses that she must follow this mysterious call.
-Because she is sure that she will finally learn more about her powers and her destiny.
-Of course Anna, Kristoff, Sven and Olaf won't let her go alone.
-The journey takes them to the magical cloud forest, where an adventure awaits Elsa and Anna that goes far beyond their imagination and is closely connected to the sisters' past…
+After a somewhat bumpy start, Elsa has now gotten used to being the Queen of Arendelle.
+Her sister Anna and boyfriend Kristoff are still fiercely courting each other, snowman Olaf and reindeer Sven now best friends.
+Yes, one can confidently say that life in Arendelle could not be more beautiful.
+But time and again, a mysterious song resounds from afar, which only Elsa seems to hear.
+She feels that she must answer this mysterious call.
+For she is sure that she will then finally learn more about her powers and her destiny.
+It is clear that Anna, Kristoff, Sven and Olaf will not let her go alone.
+The journey takes them to the magical cloud forest, where an adventure awaits Elsa and Anna that goes far beyond their imagination and is very closely connected to the sisters' past.

-The sequel again offers some very catchy songs and a lot of humour, but is also a bit darker overall and especially in the last act much sadder than the previous one.
-Even if - to reassure all the children - everything will be fine in the end of course, there are at least two scenes in which many a tear will be shed even with adults.
-The story itself is a little bit more complex than the one of the first movie.
-And since very small viewers could be a little frightened by the exciting adventure film at some points, a visit to the cinema is advisable only from 6 years on - despite the release from 0 years on -
+The sequel again offers a few very catchy songs and a lot of humor, but is also overall a bit darker and especially in the last act much sadder, than its predecessor.
+Even if - this should be said for the reassurance of all children - everything will be fine in the end, of course, there are at least two scenes in which even adults will shed many a tear.
+The story itself is a little more complex than that of the first film.
+And since very young viewers might be a bit frightened by this thrilling adventure film at some points, it's advisable - despite the 0+ release - to see it in theaters only for ages 6 and up.

 An article by Frankfurt-Tipp